Brz2521/War-Card-Game/README.md

 ## How the Game Works

-The game starts off with **52 deck of cards**, which is shuffled before play begins.
+The game starts off with **one deck of 52 cards**, which is shuffled before play begins.

 - Each player gets even amount of cards. **26 cards**
 - During each round: